Blog

 Advantages of a Limited Company

-- Profits (after expenses) are taxed at 12.5% (Corporation Tax)
+Any profits made by the company are taxed (minus expenses) at 12.5% (Corporation Tax)

 Disadvantages of Limited Company

-- If you sell shares in your company, you may lose a portion of your ownership
+- If you sell shares in your company, you may lose a portion of your ownership.

 How do I register my business as a Sole Trader in Ireland?